StanisKo/stock-engine/README.md

 <br />

-Engine revolves around so-called Stock Profiles: a set of measurements and ratios sculpted for every ticker based on fundamentals, prices, and issuer's financial papers -- balance sheet and income statement
+Engine revolves around so-called Stock Profiles: a set of measurements and ratios sculpted for every ticker based on fundamentals, prices, and issuer's financial papers -- balance sheet, income statement and cash flow statement

 <br />